XiMatriarx/radix/readme.md

 <h1 align="center">✨🧚🏻‍♀️🪄✨ Radix 💕🦄🌈🏰</h1>

-<p align="center">A GitHub repository template.</p>
+A GitHub repository template.
 You can use it as a template, clone it or use `bin/init.sh` to create a new repository.

 ## Status